Health Systems Research Initiative

 Applications may be for:

-Focused projects usually up to 3 years’ duration with a maximum of 5 years’ duration.
+Focused projects usually up to three years’ duration with a maximum of five years’ duration.
 There are no set budget limits; small and larger-scale projects are invited.
-As a guide, applicants should note that approximately £4m is available for Research grants under this call, and the funders would like to fund 5-10 projects.
+As a guide, applicants should note that approximately £4m is available for research grants under this call, and the funders would like to fund five to ten projects.
 Value for money is an important part of the assessment criteria.

 Funding is available for research only.
 We will not fund the routine delivery of health services.
 The funders expect that applicants will have identified at the application stage the health service partner which will provide any routine health service delivery relevant to the project.

-Please contact Mandy Brown at the Medical Research Council ( firstname.lastname@example.org) with queries about applying to this funding scheme.
+Please contact Mandy Brown at the Medical Research Council ( email@example.com) if you have any questions about applying to this funding scheme.